 No advice was given to monitor and keep the blood pressure above 40mmHg in the meantime.
 Our client began having fits and a CT scan showed diffuse change throughout both cerebral hemispheres.
 It was thought that the brain damage was due to hypoxic ischaemia.
 The baby was reviewed by a Paediatrician two months later and diagnosed as having cerebral palsy, developmental delay, cortical blindness and seizures.
 She requires 24-hour care.

 Our medical negligence solicitors obtained legal aid and sent instructions to a GP, Neuro-radiologist, and Paediatric and Neonatal Intensivist.
 Breach of duty was confirmed as well as no findings of pre-hospital hypoxic-ischaemic brain injury.
 We obtained further reports in the fields of Obstetrics, Radiology, and Paediatrics, and sent a letter of claim.
 The hospital admitted liability in full.

 We got additional reports from a care expert, speech and language therapist, Assistive Technology expert, physio expert and accommodation expert which set out details of treatment and assistance for our client.
 An Education Psychologist also confirmed that the baby would never have capacity.
-Due to limitation, the claim was issued, served and judgment was entered for damages to be assessed.
+Due to limitation, the claim was issued and served, and judgment was entered for damages to be assessed.

 A round table meeting took place and settlement was provisionally agreed.
-Settlement was approved at an approval hearing.
+A settlement was approved at an approval hearing.
 As a result of the claim, our client received £3.5million and periodical payments of £265,000 until 2023 and £311,000 thereafter for life.